Post Summary: Things to do in Japan

 Try Genghis Khan

-Genghis Khan is served tapas style where you can order as much as you like on an ongoing basis.
+Genghis Khan is more of a dinnertime meal and usually involves several rounds of beer to wash down all the flavors.
+Genghis Khan is served tapas style, and you can continuously order as much as you like.
 You will also receive a side of delicious sauce to dip your meat and vegetables in.
-At the end of the meal, it is very common to drink that side of sauce signifying you are done and satisfied.
+At the end of the meal, it is very common to drink that side of sauce, signifying you are done and satisfied.

 Enjoy a Yakitate Cheese Tart